-Faced with catastrophes of an epic scale, such as the fires in Australia, how can I ethically bring the power of the compassionate spirits to help?
+Faced with catastrophes of an epic scale — such as the Covid-19 pandemic, climate change, and social injustice — how can I ethically bring the power of the compassionate spirits to help?

-Faced with catastrophes of epic scale, such as the fires in Australia, many people are seeking ways to help shamanically, as well as through prayer and other action.
-Tragically, there is no shortage of major issues of planetary concern, including the recent situation with Iran, climate change, species loss, and so on.
+Faced with catastrophes of epic scale, such as the Covid-19 pandemic, climate change, massive fires in Siberia, California, and Australia, social injustice and inequality, and environmental degradation and species extinction, many people are seeking ways to help shamanically.
+Tragically, there is no shortage of major issues of planetary concern.

 While the caring and compassion that motivates us to try to help is a beautiful thing, it may also result in unwise and harmful action for those unaware of the ethical issues associated with the healing uses of shamanic power.